 Kelly obtained a Bachelors of Science in Registered Nursing degree from the University of Windsor, Ontario and has worked in both the community and hospital settings including a leading Children’s Hospital.
 She is currently employed at a renowned Eating Disorder treatment centre as a Registered Nurse.

 Kelly is passionate about helping others and being a positive contributor to society, she works closely with other advocacy groups to bring awareness and educate people about eating disorders.
 The growth of Beating Eating Disorders has far exceeded her expectations, and she will continue to use this platform to benefit others.

-Kira Rakova, 23, is a post-graduate student living and studying Global Mental Health in London.
+Kira R., 23, lives in Moscow, Russia and is currently finishing her master’s degree in Global Mental Health.
 In 2015, she joined Beating Eating Disorders in hopes of spreading awareness and support in the eating disorder recovery community, particularly through uplifting and supporting marginalized and underrepresented people.
 She has also interned with organizations such as the National Eating Disorders Association (US) and Adios Barbie, and had her writing featured on publications like ThirdWheeled and Everyday Feminism.
 Additionally, in 2016, she had the honour of serving on the steering committee for the first World Eating Disorders Day of Action.

 Kira’s specific interest is in eating disorder and mental health advocacy in Russia and Eastern Europe.
 During her undergraduate career, she wrote her honors thesis on discourse on eating disorders in Russia and the US, with a focus on marginalized and underrepresented populations.
-Currently, she is working on her dissertation about Russian people’s perception and opinion of mental health fields of study and mental health practitioners.
+For her master’s dissertation, she explored Russian people’s perception and opinion of mental health fields of study and mental health practitioners.